JadeCong/JadeCong.github.io/contents/documentations/example_doc.md

 ## Example Doc

-Example doc is a page for posting a real page related to documentation which will be published.
+Example doc is a post-type post related to doc which will be published.